Chapter 3: How to get various things to work

 (disable parity detection, don't strip high bit, use 8-bit characters).
 Make sure this comes before any bindkey entries in your .zshrc which redefine keys normally defined in the emacs/vi keymap.
 You may also need to set the eightBitOutput resource in your ~/.Xdefaults file, although this is on by default and it's unlikely anybody will have tinkered with it.

-You don't need the bindkey to be able to define your own sequences with the meta key, though you still need the stty.
+You don't need the bindkey to be able to define your own sequences with the Meta key, though you still need the stty.

 3.6: How do I automatically display the directory in my xterm title bar?